 2. Are Special Accommodations Needed?

 Now that you’ve determined what type of care s required you need to determine if any special accommodations need to be made.
-These accommodations can be as small and simple as buying non-slip rugs for high traffic areas, and buying extra groceries, to renovating your home to put in handicap accessible ramps, railings, bathroom, and so on.
+These accommodations can be as small and simple as buying non-slip rugs for high-traffic areas, buying extra groceries, and renovating your home to put in handicap-accessible ramps, railings, bathrooms, and so on.
+If you need to move your parent’s belongings, you can find professional movers on sites like Muval to take care of it.

 If you start to feel guilty about deciding to put them into an assisted living facility, remember they are fully equipped to provide them with the care they need; if you could do the same they wouldn’t need to move there.